hieutran3010/GraphQLDoorNet/README.md

 I don't explain detail about GraphQL, you can easy find the clearly documentation at link https://graphql.org/, https://graphql-dotnet.github.io/

 ## Installation
-This library requires .NET Core 3.x, SQL Database(PostgreSQL) - Currently, it tightly depends on [EFPostgresEngagement](https://github.com/hieutran3010/EFPostgresEngagement).
-In the near future, i will remove this dependency and support for all SQL Databases.
+This library requires .NET Core 3.x, Entity Framework Core that can integrated with any SQL database you want.

 ### Via Package manager
 ```sh